wgomg/codeigniter-test/README.md

 ### Requirements
 - For install you should comply with [Codeigniter's 3 server requirements](https://codeigniter.com/userguide3/general/requirements.html).
 - Tested only on Apache server.
-- Works with SQL Server and should work with MySql (only migration where tested with MySql), should have `sqlsrv` or `mysqli` drivers installed and enabled.
+- Works with SQL Server and should work with MySql (only migration where tested with MySql, probably will be bugs with date formats and conversions), should have `sqlsrv` or `mysqli` drivers installed and enabled.
 - Make sure to have `mod_rewrite` module enabled.
 - Composer is required.